nicolgit/hub-and-spoke-playground/README.md

 * An Azure VPN Gateway resource that is used to send encrypted traffic between the hub virtual network to the on-premises simulated location.
 * `lin-onprem-vm`: A linux VM with the objective to simulate a linux client in an on-premise location

-The ARM template [any-to-any](any-to-any.json) deploys:
+The ARM template [any-to-any](any-to-any-bicep/any-to-any.json) deploys:
-* 2 routing tables that forward all spoke traffic to the firewall
+* 2 routing tables that forward all spokes traffic to the firewall
-* 1 IPgroup and one Azure Firewall policy that:
+* 1 IP Group and one Azure Firewall policy that:
   * allows spoke-to-spoke communication
-  * block certain sites (Facebook, Twitter and 3 web categories (nudity, dating, pornography)
+  * block certain sites (2 web categories (nudity, Child Inappropriate, pornography)
   * allows all remaining HTTP(S) outbound traffic

 the ARM template [hub-02](hub-02-bicep/hub-02.json) deploys: